k7le-777/ticTacToe/readme.md

--   First build logic gam efirst before UI and DOM manipulation
+-   First build logic game first before UI and DOM manipulation
+- finished gameController,messageDisplay and displayController working modularly to seperate and not couple functions with their individual task
+- considering scope